-Stock-Based Compensation
+Stock-based compensation

-The Company recognizes compensation costs resulting from the issuance of stock-based awards to non-employee as an expense in the statements of operations over the requisite service period based on a measurement of fair value for each stock-based award.
-The fair value of each warrants and common stock granted are estimated as of the date of grant using the Black-Scholes-Merton option-pricing model.
+The Company recognizes compensation costs resulting from the issuance of stock-based awards to third party consultant and former director as an expense in the statements of operations over the requisite service period based on a measurement of fair value for each stock-based award.
+The fair value of each warrants granted are estimated as of the grant date using the Black-Scholes-Merton option-pricing model while the fair value of each common stock granted are estimated using the Company's closing stock price on the grant date.
 The fair value is amortized as compensation cost on a straight-line basis over the requisite service period of the awards.
 The Black-Scholes-Merton option-pricing model includes various assumptions, including the fair market value of the common stock of the Company, expected life of stock options, the expected volatility and the expected risk-free interest rate, among others.
 These assumptions reflect the Company's best estimates, but they involve inherent uncertainties based on market conditions generally outside the control of the Company.